LiaScript/docs/README.md

 <script>@input</script>

+    --{{1}}--
-Adding such script-tags to the end of every code-block can be very tedious and cumbersome.
-Your Markdown will contain a lot of not necessary copy & paste code.
+Adding script tags to the end of every code block can indeed be tedious and cumbersome, resulting in unnecessary copy and paste in your Markdown.
-To reduce this, LiaScript offers the possibility to define custom macros, and even more, you can directly import macros from other courses.
-Section [Macros](#Macros) is used to describe this issue in more.
+To alleviate this, LiaScript offers the possibility to define custom macros.
+Even more conveniently, you can directly import macros from other courses.
+The [Macros](#macros) section describes this issue in more detail.
+This feature enables you to streamline your code and make your Markdown files more concise and manageable.

-##### Error Handling
+#### Error Handling

+    --{{1}}--
-As mentioned earlier, `send.lia` can do more then just passing messages to the terminal output.
-The editor that is currently used by LiaScript is [ace](https://ace.c9.io), which allows to mark lines with warnings and errors.
+As mentioned earlier, `send.lia` can do more than just passing messages to the terminal output.
+The editor currently used by LiaScript is [Ace](https://ace.c9.io), which allows marking lines with warnings and errors.
-Since there is no name associated to a file (like with the `@input(0)` macro).
+Since there is no name associated with a file (like with the `@input(0)` macro), you have to use a list of lists containing all the necessary information that you want to pass to the editor.
-You have to use a list of lists,  which contain all necessary information that you want to pass to the editor.
-The list element is associated with the code-block, starting from top to bottom.
+Each list element is associated with a code block, starting from top to bottom.
+This method allows you to provide line-specific warnings or errors, enhancing the interactivity and functionality of your code blocks within LiaScript.

 ``` js
 send.lia( "ups, something went wrong",